Climate campaigners renew call to action for ministers 100 days before Cop26

 But she added it was also time for people, “the voters”, to “wake up to what is going on around” them.
 “We have to tell our politicians that we aren’t going to vote for them if they don’t listen, so it’s big stuff,” she said.

-The action today came at the end of a week-long heatwave across the UK, as well as catastrophic flooding across Europe in Germany, Belgium and the Netherlands, which attendees argued further warranted their call to action for the government.
+The action today came at the end of a week-long heatwave across the UK, as well as catastrophic flooding across Germany, Belgium and the Netherlands, which attendees argued further warranted their call to action for the government.

 Green Party London Assembly member Zack Polanski said continued ignorance of the climate emergency risked “seriously harming” London, other cities around the UK and, “of course, other parts of the world”.